Palm Springs to Joshua Tree Day Trip Itinerary

 Muffler Man

 Outside The Station stands one of the famous Muffler Men.
-They have a long and interesting history, but the very short version is that these Muffler Men were made to attract customers to retail stores back in the 60s and 70s.
+They have a long and interesting history, but the short version is that these Muffler Men were created in the 60s and 70s to attract customers to retail stores.

-The first one was a Paul Bunyan statue holding an axe, which still stands in Flagstaff, AZ today.
+The first Muffler Man was a Paul Bunyan statue holding an axe, which still stands in Flagstaff, Arizona, today.

 Noah Purifoy Outdoor Desert Art Museum

-This outdoor museum is completely free (donations via Venmo welcome) and all the art was made by Noah Purifoy (1917-2004).
-His creations are so unique, and in their desert setting, are a bit eerie.
+This outdoor museum is completely free to visit (donations via Venmo are welcome).
+All the art was made by Noah Purifoy (1917-2004).
+His creations are unique, eccentric, and, in their desert setting, a bit eerie.

-Tip: If you walk to the back of the outdoor museum, you can spot the famous orange “spaceship” Airbnb!
+Tip: If you walk to the back of the outdoor museum, you can spot the famous orange “spaceship” glamping site.

 Pioneertown